Fiber optic internet install

 Before starting any construction, we’ll have survey crews on foot in the neighborhood.
 This is when we gather important information that shapes our construction plans going forward.

-We’ll place markers and/or paint on the ground in our efforts to avoid other utility lines when digging is required.
+We’ll place flags and/or paint on the ground to mark utilities in our efforts to avoid impacting lines when digging is required.
 You’ll see these markers in yards and along roads and sidewalks.

-Once we’ve safely marked your utilities, construction teams start the careful process of preparing the area for hanging fiber lines or burying them underground.
+Once we’ve safely marked the utilities, construction teams start the careful process of preparing the area for hanging fiber lines or burying them underground.
+This work may require access to public easements in the front, side or backyard of your property as well as excavation within the public easement including areas with maintained landscaping.
+Homeowners do not need to be home for this work to take place.

-After prepping the area, we’ll start hanging cables on any available utility poles or pulling fiber through underground conduits.
-In some cases we trim branches away from cable lines for safety reasons or to prevent cable damage.
+After prepping the area, we’ll start hanging cables on utility poles or pulling fiber through underground conduits.
+In some cases, we trim branches away from cable lines for safety reasons or to prevent cable damage.

-Before finishing, our crews will patch up any places impacted by construction.
-We’ll do our best to leave the area as clean as when we got there.
+Before leaving, our crews will do their best to restore any areas impacted by construction.
+Our plan is to leave the area as clean and as close to the original state as possible.

 If you have concerns about fiber construction on your property, click here to send us feedback.

-After our new fiber network has been prepared for your area, residents and businesses can sign up for our fiber internet service.
-Next, we’ll schedule a date and time for fiber installation to get you all set up.
+After our new fiber network has been prepared for your area, residents and businesses can sign up for service.
+We’ll schedule a date and time for fiber installation to get you set up.

-This quick video explains what to expect from the two key phases of fiber installation.
+This quick video explains what to expect from the two key phases of fiber installation: bringing fiber to your home and connecting fiber to your home.

 id={3275532B-EFDC-4807-B8A8-4A16F76987FC}